jack-cli-cd-ripper/jack/README.md

 # Jack

 Jack is command-line CD ripper.
-It extracts audio from a CD, encodes it using 3rd party software and augments it with metadata from various sources
+It extracts audio from a CD, encodes it using 3rd party software and augments it with metadata from various sources.

-As all CLI things, Jack (the ripper) is fast and efficient, and that's why we like it.
+As all CLI things, Jack is fast and efficient, and that's why we like it.

 ## Recent features